-A collection of restaurants next to the shopping centre at Fraddon.
+A collection of facilities next to the shopping centre at Fraddon.

-Catering: Cookhouse & Pub (Penhale Round), McDonald's Drive Thru Amenities: Premier Inn Outdoor Space: No grass space; Children's Play Area Charging Points: Shell Recharge 150kW CCS & 100kW CHAdeMO Forecourt: Shell, Select, Deli by Shell, Costa Express, Car Wash
+Catering: Cookhouse & Pub (Penhale Round), McDonald's Drive Thru Amenities: Premier Inn Outdoor Space: No grass space; Children's Play Area at Cookhouse & Pub Charging Points: Shell Recharge 150kW CCS & 50kW CHAdeMO Forecourt: Shell, Select, Deli by Shell, Costa Express, Car Wash

 Short stay customer parking is available for cars at all locations.
 No HGV parking is available.

-Parking within the Cookhouse & Pub and Premier Inn shared car park is restricted to customers and hotel guests only and you are required to give your vehicle registration number to the bar or hotel reception upon entry.
+Parking within the Cookhouse & Pub and Premier Inn shared car park is restricted to customers and hotel guests only and you must enter your vehicle registration number in the tablet at the bar or hotel reception upon entry.
 These restrictions are strictly enforced by Horizon Parking.

 Parking within the various Kingsley Village car parks are also subject to their own restrictions and you should check signs in each car park before leaving your vehicle.